 In addition to her homemade pasta, Grandma always made Italian Easter bread.
 She scented this simple sweet bread with citrus zest and a splash of orange juice, twisted it into a circle, and topped it with colorful sprinkles.
 Served warm with butter, it was a little taste of heaven.

 These Easter food traditions, from giving up foods for Lent to eating traditional Italian dishes, helped me learn to pay attention to the food I eat.
-Just by paying attention to what we eat, we can become more aware of food waste, which is the first step towards reducing food waste.
+Just by paying attention to what we eat, we can become more aware of food waste, which is the first step toward reducing food waste.
 And reducing our consumption of certain foods, such as our meat-free Wednesdays and Fridays of Lent, is better for the planet, a practice to continue throughout the year.